 His work has been published in Tilting the Continent: Southeast Asian American Writing (New Rivers Press), the Lambda Literary Award nominated Take Out, Queer Writing from Asian Pacific America (Asian American Writers Workshop/Temple University), DisOrient and the Asian Pacific American Journal.
 His writing has also been in USA Today, The Advocate, Frontiers Magazine, Filipinas, IN Los Angeles, and Noodle.

 For the past ten years, Noel has served as host for many of the literary events at Skylight Books in Los Angeles.

 Noel is most proud of his work in HIV/AIDS.
 He has been involved in the AIDS field for over twenty years, most of them with the Asian Pacific AIDS Intervention Team.
 He wrote a quarterly column for Arts and Understanding, America’s AIDS Magazine, profiling long time AIDS advocates.

-Noel serves as a California Commissioner on Asian and Pacific Islander Affairs, making recommendations to the Governor and Legislature about this community; sits on the Advisory Board for the UCLA Art/Global Health Center; and provides feedback as a Community Advisory Boardmember for the Childrens Hospital Healthy Young Mens Study.
+Noel served as a California Commissioner on Asian and Pacific Islander Affairs, making recommendations to the Governor and Legislature about this community; sits on the Advisory Board for the UCLA Art/Global Health Center; and provides feedback as a Community Advisory Boardmember for the Childrens Hospital Healthy Young Mens Study.

 For his efforts in art and activism, Noel Alumit was listed as one of Out magazine’s “Out 100 for 2002” and named one of Genre Magazine’s “Men We Love.”
 Recently, he was honored with the James Duggins Award, a prize that recognizes talented mid-career gay writers.